"He created an angel just for himself, he gave her beauty he gave her life, but she couldn't live without a soul..."

 - According to the characters of the first Mana Khemia, alchemy is a science (as opposed to black magic) because it can't be used to create life.
 Turns out it can.

 - Geneforge is all over this, since your Mons come from genetic engineering.
-The relationship between serviles and humans is repeatedly paralleled to institutionalizes slavery in America (albeit with an open race war starting in the third game.)
+The relationship between serviles and humans is repeatedly paralleled to institutionalized slavery...
+With eugenics turned Up to Eleven...
+That explodes into an open race war and magical WMD race from the third game on.
 This can even work its way into gameplay—you might find yourself unwilling to make a drakon if the MP requirement means you'll have to dissolve that Fyora you've been keeping around for ten levels.
+Or you might not even give it a thought.

 - In Return To Krondor, The necromancers encountered throughout the game turn out to be doing this.
 The sewer monsters were humans that were transformed into green beasts with poisoned claws that could make eggs if a male one and female one came together.
 It is possible to transform one of them back to a human via an alchemical catalyst.
 Also, in the middle of the game, it is possible to encounter a two-headed red beast that seems to be similar to an Air Elemental but this one can inflict fire damage.
 Jazhara comments that that thing was an abomination.
 That creature may have been one of the experiments conducted by Sidi's necromancers.